StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

 * Keepalived for virtual IP setup

 !!!
 Info
     You can install these applications on separate servers or on the same server.
-For the purpose of this documentation, we've chosen to demonstrate the setup on three distinct operating systems.
+For the purpose of this documentation, the setup is demonstrated on three distinct operating systems.

 !!! warning "Before you begin"

-    * Verify that all [Linux system requirements](system-requirements.md) are met on every node.
+    * Verify that all [system requirements for package installation](system-requirements.md) are met on every node.
     * Ensure that Python 3.9 is available for using the Cassandra Query Language (CQL) shell `cqlsh`.
 Later Python versions aren't compatible.

 {% include-markdown "includes/data-protection-link.md" %}